 Before a game athletes should drink water, an electrolyte drink or a sports drink.
 Athletes need to be well hydrated prior to game time to prevent dehydration.

-Losing too much fluids without replacing it will impact your performance, focus and overall health.
+Losing too much fluid without replacing it will impact your performance, focus and overall health.
 Make sure you know the signs of dehydration and have a plan for hydrating.

 Start out the day drinking at least 8 ounces before breakfast.
 Then fill up a water bottle and keep it in your backpack so you can sip water throughout the day.
 Make sure to have fluids at all meals so that you can meet your fluid needs.